NatasaMiric/pp3-tic-tac-toe/README.md

   The program will show the message to the user in case the wrong value is given which will guide the user to input the requested value.

-  * You must enter you name with letters
+  * You must enter your name with letters
   * You must enter the numbers
   * You cannot enter numbers less than 1 and greater than 9
   * You cannot choose an already occupied square